storj-archived/core/doc/protocol.md

 is the protocol **base** - the minimum specification for compatibility with the Storj network.
-Additional optional extensions to this work are defined as [Storj Improvement Proposals](https://github.com/storj/sips) (or "SIPs"), some of which have been folded into the base protocol since Version 1.
+Additional optional extensions to this work are defined as [Storj Improvement Proposals](https://github.com/storj/sips) (or "SIPs"), some of which have been folded into the base protocol since Version 1, such as SIP-4 and SIP-32.

 2    Identities
 ----------------